omsi96/LikeProgressBar/README.md

 # LikeProgressBar

-A nice progress bar with using the power of enum with SwiftUI
+A nice progress bar using the power of enum with SwiftUI

 ![Example](https://user-images.githubusercontent.com/8784343/209586982-66dc895e-22bb-4179-970f-03d1214c18f6.gif)